openvinotoolkit/openvino/docs/ops/generation/EyeLike_9.md

 **Detailed description**:

-*EyeLike* operation generates matrix with ones on the diagonal and zeros everywhere else.
-Index of the diagonal to be populated with ones is given by `diagonal_index`: `output[i, i + diagonal_index] = 1`.
+*EyeLike* operation generates a matrix with ones on the diagonal and zeros everywhere else.
+The index of the diagonal to be populated with ones is given by `diagonal_index`: `output[i, i + diagonal_index] = 1`.

 Example 1. *EyeLike* output with `output_type` = f32: